 The trend toward more intensive development is generally associated with higher build costs - for example, low-rise attached dwellings were cited as typically costing 10% to 25% more to construct than standalone houses, the upper end of the range reflecting development of dwellings of more than a single level.
 Dwellings above three storeys were cited as costing 75% to 100% more to construct than standalone dwellings.
 Higher construction costs act to considerably offset savings from using smaller land area per dwelling.
-These cost vs land trade-offs are simply a feature of the dwelling construction sector, the key implication is that these matters can limit the opportunity for construction of affordable dwellings, and the ongoing demand from outside the QLD economy places pressure on supply and pricing.
+These cost vs land trade-offs are simply a feature of the dwelling construction sector, the key implication is that these matters can limit the opportunity for construction of affordable dwellings.
+Adding to the mix, Queenstown and Wanaka are popular locations for holiday / investment dwellings, and the ongoing demand from outside the QLD economy places pressure on supply and pricing.